Thursday, April 26, 2018

 First Photographic Work

 Apart from inside family information the newspaper articles contain stories on Albert's local career as a photographer.
 The earliest references date from 1905 when he published a picture book on the history of Vincennes - The Old Post.
 This newspaper article has more on Dawson's photo book.
 Also in the same year 1905, Albert published this advertisement in the local papers, offering his services as a photographer for the upcoming Thanksgiving.
-The press reports indicate Albert freelanced as a press photographer for the Vincennes newspapers throughout 1906, as is shown in this newspaper story on a criminal investigation by the local police.
-In 1907 he left Vincennes and started working for the photographic agency of Underwood & Underwood in New York City.
+In September 1905, Dawson covered the Convention of the Indiana Presbytery Church in Monroe City, as mentioned in this newspaper article

 The Dawson family on New Year's Day, 1902.
 From left to right: Charles, Lida, Albert, Thomas and Rose.
 Courtesy family collection, Lida Joice and Rose Ann Walter